 dev_org: Used to deploy the unmanaged code and all dependencies from the feature branch into a Salesforce org to create a usable development environment.

 ci_feature: Deploys the unmanaged code and all dependencies into a Salesforce org (typically a fresh scratch org) and run the Apex tests.
-This flow is typically run by your CI app on new commits to any feature branch.
+This flow is run by a CI app on new commits to any feature branch.

 Keep feature branches up-to-date with the

 mainbranch (main to feature merges)

 Manage long-lived feature branches for larger features worked on by multiple developers (parent to child merges)

 Manage large releases that occur several times a year (release to future release merges).